 WCO holds Group A membership with the IAPB.
 Our Past President, Robert Chappell, sits on the IAPB Board of Trustees.

-In January 2012, the World Health Organization’s (WHO) Executive Board agreed to maintain the World Council of Optometry (WCO) in official relations for a further three year term as part of its Civil Society initiative.
-This prestigious status was first granted to WCO in 2006, and renewed in 2009.
+In February 2015, the World Health Organization’s (WHO) Executive Board agreed to maintain the World Council of Optometry (WCO) in official relations for a further three year term as part of its Civil Society initiative for the period 2015 to 2017.
+This prestigious status was first granted to WCO in 2006 and renewed in 2009 and 2012.
 In making its decision, the Board commended WCO’s continuing dedication in support of the work of WHO.

 The WOF is a not-for-profit organisation that finances the development of optometry around the world to reduce avoidable blindness.